KyloIO/kylo-docs/how-to-guides/SuseConfigurationChanges.rst

 Overview
 ========

-The deployment guide currently addresses installation in a Redhat based environment.
+The deployment guide currently addresses installation in a Red Hat Enterprise Linux (RHEL or variant, CentOS, Fedora) based environment.
 There are a couple of issues installing Elasticsearch and ActiveMQ on SUSE.
 Below are some instructions on how to install these two on SUSE.